nipreps/dmriprep/README.rst

 ## Contributing

-We love contributions! dmriprepoc is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions! dmripreproc is open source, built on open source, and we'd love to have you hang out in our community.

-We have developed some [guidelines](CONTRIBUTING.rst) for contributing to dmriprepoc.
+We have developed some [guidelines](CONTRIBUTING.rst) for contributing to dmripreproc.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.